 Make Sure Your QR Code Has a “Call-to-Action.”

 A call to action means some guidance for guests about the next step to take.
 In this case, that next step is scanning.
 The mere presence of a QR code may not communicate to some people that it needs to be scanned.
 The QR code template you use to print your QR menu code on should make it clear to anyone who sees it that it’s gotta be scanned.
+You can look into QR code table tent template, too, if you'd like to put QR codes on tables.

 Keep Menus Menus